Industrial Liaison Scientist - ImagingEmail: firstname.lastname@example.org

 With a background specialising in X-ray phase contrast and ultra-fast tomographic imaging, Sally has many years of experience gained from experiments conducted on synchrotron beamlines in Japan, Australia, the US, Switzerland and now the UK.
 This is well complemented by her research within live-imaging applications of high flux micro-focus laboratory sources.

-Sally will be working closely with industrial users in order to assist them in taking full advantage of the diverse range of imaging capabilities on offer at a selection of Diamond’s beamlines.
+Sally works closely with industrial users in order to assist them in taking full advantage of the diverse range of imaging capabilities on offer at a selection of Diamond’s beamlines.